bobbingwide/oik-types/README.md

 5. Taxonomies to types relationships

 ## Upgrade Notice
+# 2.2.0
+Upgrade for two fixes for unwanted messages.

 # 2.1.0
 Upgrade for a fix for compatibility with WordPress 5.8 and navigation link variations